EitanHemed/patches-papers/README.md

 Note that installing `robusta` involves setting up R on your system.
 The first session in which `robusta` is imported will require R to install *many* packages.
-The first time you import `robusta` the dependencies installation process can take a few minutes on Windows, and up to 30 minutes on Linux.
+The first time you import `robusta` the dependencies installation process can take a few minutes on Windows, and about 10-15 minutes on Linux.

 ## Usage

-Using the project environment, run `python run_all.py` from the `Code` directory.
+Regardless of setting up locally or via Docker, using the project environment, run `python run_all.py` from the `Code` directory.

 ## FAQ